History of the Church–Turing thesis: Gödel, Turing machines, and effectively calculability

 To his 1931 paper On Formally Undecidable Propositions, Gödel added a Note added 28 August 1963 which clarifies his opinion of the alternative forms/expression of "a formal system".
 He reiterates his opinions even more clearly in 1964 (see below):

 "Note Added 28 August 1963.
 In consequence of later advances, in particular of the fact that due to A. M. Turing's work^{69} a precise and unquestionably adequate definition of the general notion of formal system^{70} can now be given, a completely general version of Theorems VI and XI is now possible.
 That is, it can be proved rigorously that in every consistent formal system that contains a certain amount of finitary number theory there exist undecidable arithmetic propositions and that, moreover, the consistency of any such system cannot be proved in the system.

 "^{69} See Turing 1937, p.
 249.

 "^{70} In my opinion the term "formal system" or "formalism" should never be used for anything but this notion.
 In a lecture at Princeton (mentioned in Princeton University 1946, p.
-11 [see Davis 1965, pp. 84-88 [i.e. Davis p.
-84-88] ]), I suggested certain transfinite generalizations of formalisms, but these are something radically different from formal systems in the proper sense of the term, whose characteristic property is that reasoning in them, in principle, can be completely replaced by mechanical devices."
+11 [see Davis 1965, pp. 84–88 [i.e. Davis pp. 84–88] ]), I suggested certain transfinite generalizations of formalisms, but these are something radically different from formal systems in the proper sense of the term, whose characteristic property is that reasoning in them, in principle, can be completely replaced by mechanical devices."